yoonbuck/seamstress/README.md

 seamstress provides the ability to listen for a variety of events.

-During a navigation, they are dispatched in the order listed here.
+During a navigation, they are dispatched in the order they are listed in this reference.

 #### `beforeNavigate`
 Called before a navigation event occurs.
 Handlers can cancel the navigation or ask for browser navigation instead.